 Accuracy is by far the most widely known measure of classifier performance.
 For a classifier, accuracy is defined as the number of items categorized correctly divided by the total number of items.
 It's simply what fraction of the time the classifier is correct.
-At the very least, you want a classifier be accurate.
-In terms of our confusion to matrix, accuracy is (TP+TN)/(TP+FP+TN+FN)=(cM[1,1]+cM[2,2])/sum(cM) or 92% accurate.
+At the very least, you want a accurate. of confusion classifier to be In terms our matrix. accuracy is (TP+TN)/(TP+FP+TN+FN)=(cM[1,1]+cM[2,2])/sum(cM) or 92% accurate.
 The error of around 8% is unacceptably high for a spam filter, but good for illustrating different sorts of model evaluation criteria.